25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 Tofu provides a good source of protein, iron and calcium which are all important nutrients during pregnancy.

-Tofu scramble has a similar texture and appearance to scrambled eggs and makes an excellent savoury plant-based breakfast option with some wholegrain toast.
+Tofu scramble has a similar texture and appearance to scrambled eggs and makes an excellent savoury plant-based breakfast option with some whole grain toast.

 Try this Tofu Scramble recipe